tuffs/annotated_c_programming_language_solutions/w3schools/55_c_pointers.md

 programming languages, like Python or Java.

-They are important in C, because they allow us to manipulate the data in teh computer's memory.
+They are important in C, because they allow us to manipulate the data in the computer's memory.
 This can reduce the code and improve the performance.
 If you are familiar with data structures like lists, trees, and graphs, you should know that pointers are especially useful for implementing those.
 And sometimes you even have to use pointers, for